-Is the whole equal to the sum of its parts?
-At Dignity Health, we believe caring for the whole person—and realizing whole health—is best achieved by providing for the physical, mental and spiritual needs of every patient we see.
-We don’t define health as simply an absence of disease.
+We define health as more than an absence of disease.
+We believe caring for the whole person–and realizing whole health–is best achieved by providing for the physical, mental, spiritual, and social needs of every patient we see.

 Our holistic approach to medicine means treating each individual with the type of care they need when they need it, including the invaluable support of palliative, spiritual, and chronic care.
 Caring for the mind, the body, and the spirit is an integration of faith and wellness that helps us keep you happy, healthy, and whole.